 How To Get There:

-Such a beautiful drive out of Kampot city, it is a straight drive down a main road for majority of the way until you need to veer left which will and you in the countryside.
+Such a beautiful drive out of Kampot city, It is a straight drive down a main road for the majority of the way until you need to veer left which will and you in the countryside.

-The roads her are a little uneven, and quite dusty so take your time, drive slowly, and keep the mouth closed!
-If it rains, take even greater care with pot holes and do what we always do, follow the locals’ lead and tracks – they know the roads like no one else.
+The roads here are a little uneven and quite dusty so take your time, drive slowly, and keep your mouth closed!
+If it rains, take even greater care with potholes and do what we always do, follow the locals’ lead and tracks – they know the roads like no one else.

 The Kampot Countryside